 Mater Misericordiae University Hospital

-For over 150 years it has been a centre of excellence in medical teaching, and provides the best care to patients irrespective of their means.
+The Mater Hospital has been a centre of excellence in medical teaching, and provides the best care to patients irrespective of their means.
 The hospital strives to be the safest in Ireland, delivering the highest quality care through patient-centred processes.
+Find their website here.

 The Mater Hospital is home to: